Veteran Business Advantages

 3. Government Contracts

-Easier access to government contracts is a major veteran-owned business advantage.
-The federal government mandates that 3% of contracts and subcontracts be given to certified vet-owned businesses.
-This can be a great chance to use your vet status to compete among a smaller pool of businesses.
+The federal government mandates that 3% of contracts and subcontracts be given to certified veteran-owned and operated businesses.
+Additionally, the Department of Veteran Affairs dedicates at least 7% of its contracts specifically for veteran-owned businesses.
+This can be a great chance to use your veteran status to compete among a smaller pool of businesses.

-If a contract or subcontract is devoted to vet-owned businesses, there may likely be only a few companies that could even make a bid, providing a key opportunity to land the kind of projects that drive business growth.
+If a contract or subcontract is devoted to veteran-owned businesses, there may likely be only a few companies that could even make a bid, providing a key opportunity to land the kind of projects that drive business growth.
 There is one challenge, however, and that is obtaining certification.
 Working on government contracts means first getting certified as a veteran-owned business, a process that can take some time.
-Again, several excellent programs exist to help veteran-owned businesses complete the certification process and gain a competitive edge for winning contracts and attracting customers.
+Several excellent programs, like the SBA, help veteran-owned businesses complete the certification process and gain a competitive edge for winning contracts and attracting customers.

 4. Marketing Opportunities